* Brown says wants investigation by UK financial watchdog

-Brown also attacked Goldman over a report in Britain’s Sunday Times newspaper that the bank planned to pay its staff more than 3.5 billion pounds ($5.6 billion) for three months’ work, including 600 million pounds to 5,500 London-based staff.
+Brown also attacked Goldman Sachs over a report in Britain’s Sunday Times newspaper that the bank planned to pay its staff more than 3.5 billion pounds ($5.6 billion) for three months’ work, including 600 million pounds to 5,500 London-based staff.

 “I am shocked at this moral bankruptcy.
 This is probably one of the worst cases that we have seen,” he said.

-“It makes me absolutely determined we are going to have a new global constitution for the banking system ... a global financial levy for the banks, that all countries that are major financial centers pay, and we quash remuneration packages such as at Goldman Sachs,” he said.
+“It makes me absolutely determined we are going to have a new global constitution for the banking system ... a global financial levy for the banks, that all countries that are major financial centres pay, and we quash remuneration packages such as at Goldman Sachs,” he said.